Raihaana Hussein - Registered MBACP, BSc (Hons), DipPC, DipTC, CertCS

 No matter what the problem is that you are experiencing, I understand that taking the first step and sharing personal distress with someone else can be difficult.
 Seeing a counsellor or psychotherapist will enable you to talk to someone who will listen without judgement, and who will offer a fresh perspective that allows you to get to the root of what is troubling you.

-I am a registered, experienced senior counsellor and psychotherapist offering short and long-term therapy on a one to one basis.
-I am trained to degree and diploma level and adhere to the British Association for Counselling and Psychotherapy (BACP) Ethical Framework.
+I am a registered, experienced senior counsellor, psychotherapist and supervisor offering short and long-term therapy and supervision to adults on a one to one basis.
+I am trained to degree and diploma level and adhere to the British Association of Counselling and Psychotherapy (BACP) Ethical Framework.

 Registered MBACP: 077851